ikding/website/content/data_science/2020-04-19_pyvista_xkcd_red_spider.rst

     :align: center
     :alt: red-spiders-cometh-gif-link
     :target: https://ikding.github.io/xkcd_red_spider_3d/
-    :width: 350 px
+    :width: 500 px

 Last words
 ----------

 I have really enjoy my experience using PyVista so far.
-The library has a really extensive documentation and use cases, and I have had numerous cases where I was fiddling with things to see if they work in PyVista, and it turned out in the first try, which is always a pleasant surprise when you are playing with a new tool.
+The library has a really extensive documentation and use cases, and I have had numerous cases where I was fiddling with things to see if they work in PyVista, and it turned out to work in my first try, which is always a pleasant surprise when you are playing with a new tool.

 All the code examples (along with a more modularized code base) can be found in this repo: `ikding/xkcd_red_spider_3d <https://github.com/ikding/xkcd_red_spider_3d>`_.
 Enjoy!